orubel/Beapi-API-Framework/README.md

 - **Automated Batching:** all endpoints are batchable by default with AUTH ROLES assignable to restrict access.
 Batching can also be TOGGLED to turn this feature ON/OFF per endpoint.

 - **Built-in CORS:** Cross Origin Request handling secures all endpoints from domains that you don't want.
+Added capability for securing different network groups

 - **JWT Tokens:** JWT Token handling for Javascript frontends to allow or better abstraction of the VIEW layer